 - In the resource table, set the overcommit ratio for CPU Allocation to 2 so that vRealize Operations Manager overcommits a 2:1 ratio for CPU allocation on each SQL Server.

-- Repeat 7 through 10 for each object type that you added to the right pane.
+- Repeat Step 7 through Step 10 for each object type that you added to the right pane.

 - Click Save.

 You created a policy and made minor changes to settings so that vRealize Operations Manager can analyze and report on your SQL Server objects.

 Configure the alert definitions and symptom definitions for your SQL Server policy.
 You apply the policy to your SQL Server object groups.